Free Software activities

 Myths about Free Software licensese.

 There are a number of myths about Free Software licenses.
 I think that there is evidence out there to bust them.
-Firstly, let's list them; April 2022
+Firstly, let's list them;- You need to modify the software to be subject to the GPL (or Apache, MIT, or what have you.)

 This was the last month that I was active in Freexian as I joined Intel in Spring of 2022.